 Foot marches should be done 1-3 times a week for at least six weeks before the AAS:

 |Week 1 2 days a week||Week 2 2 days a week||Week 3 2 days a week||Week 4 3 days a week||Week 5 3 days a week||Week 6 2 days a week|

 |Distance in miles with 20-50 lbs||2 miles and 2 miles||2 miles and 3 miles||3 miles and 3 miles||3,6,6 miles||2,4,8 miles||2 miles and 12 miles|

 For the PT workouts, I would recommend doing the supersets workouts to build endurance and PT pyramids to build strength.

 Thanks for the emails and keep them coming.
-Hope this program help many ace the school and place the Air Assault Badge on their chests.
+Hope this program help many ace the school and place the Air Assault badge on their chests.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.